nimbleltd/heyday.dev/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.1.0 =
+* Feature - Upgrade to the latest Braintree JavaScript SDK for improved customer experience, reliability, and error handling

 = 2.0.4 =
 * Fix - Prevent a fatal error when completing pre-orders